mitra42/webForth/DESIGN.md

 but while that is the only "standard" it doesnt seem to be in wide use.
 See [issue#12](https://github.com/mitra42/webForth/issues/12)

-I envision compatability vocabularies, so at the top of a file or extension one could put e.g. `ANS : foo xxx ; FORTH` and know that foo used the ANS dialect.
+I envision compatibility vocabularies, so at the top of a file or extension one could put e.g. `ANS : foo xxx ; FORTH` and know that foo used the ANS dialect.

 #### Module wish list